LThel/BusinessAnalysisDashboard/README.md

 **WCS-ToyModelProject**

 **Have a look :**
-You can run our streamlit for our presentation here : (https://lthel-wcs-toymodelproject-streamlit-dashboard-kqdgza.streamlit.app/) (I, Louis, was responsible for the Finance part and the HR part) - You can fin a summary of the project below.
+You can run our streamlit for our presentation here : (https://lthel-wcs-toymodelproject-streamlit-dashboard-kqdgza.streamlit.app/)
+Please find a summary of the project below.
 To see more detail about the project see the link (please refer to p4 to see the structure of the Database) : https://docs.google.com/document/d/1mgTrI8R9hoNygLpSDwa6rE6zk3PCcLtP_LnRBdSOLJs/edit?usp=sharing

+**The team :**
+- Mauricio -
+- Joao -
+- Louis - Junior Data Analyst - Open to work or to join other collaborative projects !
+Linkedin : www.linkedin.com/in/louisthellier / CV : https://drive.google.com/file/d/1vJm6Jv-W9RXXKj9dQcOAraonT1LXfUqI/view?usp=sharing / Github : https://github.com/LThel

 **Context :**
 You are commissioned by a company selling models and scale models.